JChenJChen/practice/codeSignal/codeSignal_bash_shell_scripting.md

 # output'd error to log file:
 # ls: cannot access '/nonexistent_directory': No such file or directory
 ```

+- `2>&1`: redirects stderr to stdout.
+  - `2>1` may look like a good way to redirect stderr to stdout.
+However, it will actually be interpreted as "redirect stderr to a file named 1".
+  - `&` indicates that what follows and precedes is a file descriptor, and not a filename.
+Thus, we use 2>&1.
+Consider >& to be a redirect merger operator.

 #### Discarding Errors Messages